jloopez/spoofprotector/README.md

 # watchspoofing
-Watch Spoofing is a script in Bash to detect ARP Spoofing
+Watch Spoofing is a script in Bash to detect ARP Spoofing attacks.